pnickchi/gofedf/README.md

 method based on the limiting distribution of the statistic (see note section for more details about choice of method).
 Users can run the test by calculating either the Cramer-von Mises or Anderson-Darling statistic.
+Also you can pass your own weight function to run a weighted Cramer-von Mises test.
 The covariance function of the stochastic process relies on specific characteristics of the assumed model.
 Notably, knowledge of the Fisher information matrix and the partial derivatives of the cumulative distribution function is crucial for computing the covariance function.
 However, obtaining these quantities can be computationally intensive or challenging in general likelihood models.
 To overcome this limitation, we propose an alternative method for estimating the covariance function of the stochastic process directly from the sample data.
 The package provides tools for this estimation and for testing if a sample comes from any general likelihood model.
 In summary, the package can be used to apply a goodness-of-fit test in any of the following settings:

 - Validate if the assumptions about the response variable in a generalized linear model (with any link function) are satisfied.
 The